dmwahl/RemoteTempHumidityMonitor/README.md

 - Map port 8086 (or your chosen port) in container settings
 - Ensure Synology firewall allows incoming connections on this port

+**Port Forwarding Requirements:**
+- Configure your router to forward external port (e.g., 8086) to Synology IP:8086
+- In Particle webhook, use your **public IP or domain**: `http://YOUR_PUBLIC_IP:8086/particle`
+- Security: Consider using non-standard port (e.g., 18086) and implement rate limiting
+- Alternative: Use dynamic DNS service if your ISP changes your IP frequently

 #### Step 2: Restart Telegraf

 **Linux/Standard:**